-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS Years ended December 31, 2021 and 2020 (expressed in thousands of US dollars, unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS Years ended December 31, 2022 and 2021 (expressed in thousands of US dollars, unless otherwise stated)

-22. SEGMENT DISCLOSURES
+20. SEGMENT DISCLOSURES

 The Company's operating segments are based on internal management reports that are reviewed by the Company's executives (the chief operating decision makers) in assessing performance.
-The Company has two operating mining segments which are located in Mexico, Guanaceví and Bolañitos, the El Compas mine which is on care and maintenance and , the El Cubo mine, which for the prior year included the mine and related assets that were sold in April 2021., The Company has one development project in Mexico, Terronera, as well as Exploration and Corporate segments.
+The Company has two operating mining segments which are located in Mexico, Guanaceví and Bolañitos, and the El Compas mine which was on care and maintenance until the sale of the mine on September 9, 2022.
+The Company has one development project in Mexico, Terronera, as well as Exploration and Corporate segments.
 The Exploration segment consists of projects in the exploration and evaluation phases in Mexico, Chile and the USA.
 Exploration projects that are in the local district surrounding a mine are included in the mine's segments.
 Comparative period figures related to Terronera, previously reported as part of the exploration segment have been reclassified to conform with current period's presentation.
+Comparative period figures related to the El Cubo mine, which was on care and maintenance from November 2019 until the sale of the mine and related assets in April 2021, previously reported as its own segment have been reclassified to the Corporate segment.